Inside The Museum Of Ice Cream

 This room reminded me of the toys you would find in the waiting area at your doctors office when you were a child.
 Before we moved on to the next room.
 Another museum staff member handed us each a licorice string candy.

 In the final room of the museum, Pop.
 A museum staff member gave us key lime ice cream.
 You could choose to have it in a cup or a cone.
 I opted to have it in a cone.
 In this room there were a variety of games you could play.
 I played ping pong with the cutest little girl.
 There was an outside patio area were you could hoola hoop.
 Which we all attempted, I’ll leave it at that.
 Kt and Ron played corn hole for a bit.

 Life is like ice cream, enjoy it before it melts.

 Before we ended our journey we took photos in front of this wall of hanging popsicles.
 It was a cascading wall of pink, red, blue, and yellow plastic popsicles.

 The gift shop had all sorts of ice cream memorabilia.
 I ended up buying a pink tote bag that said Museum of Ice Cream on it.

 Based on the photos that I had seen on social media, I had an idea of what to expect.
 However, the museum itself went above and beyond my expectations.
 I had so much fun exploring each room and getting to sample treats along the way.
 If you ever get the chance definitely check out the Museum of Ice Cream.
 It’s an experience like no other.

-If you want a virtual tour of the museum of ice cream then click the video below.
+If you want a virtual tour inside of the museum of ice cream then click the video below.